Joe Deters: Career

 In 2012, Deters was critical of Xavier University for expelling Dezmine Wells, one of its basketball players, due to a rape allegation.
 Prior to the school holding a hearing on the matter, a grand jury had refused to prosecute Wells.
 Deters, who has been described as being tough on crime, said the prosecutor's office had conducted a thorough investigation —maintaining that the accusation lacked any credibility and the decision "wasn't even close."
 He said that the school proceedings had egregiously violated Wells' right to a fair hearing by putting the burden of proof on Wells instead of his accuser, had assigned incompetent staff to examine the forensic evidence, and prevented Wells from presenting evidence which would have proven his innocence.
 After learning of Xavier's decision, he called for the university to reexamine Wells' expulsion.

 On July 29, 2015, Deters oversaw the indictment of University of Cincinnati police officer Ray Tensing in the killing of Sam DuBose during a traffic stop.
 He called the killing "totally unwarranted" and "senseless."
 His comments regarding the killing received some criticism from the public.
 Many critics also pointed to the published comments of the editorial board of the Cincinnati Enquirer which had previously criticized Deters for his remarks about a violent assault earlier that month which he had decided not to charge as a racially motivated crime.

 Nevertheless, the office worked quickly to complete the investigation, filing charges just 10 days after the initial shooting.
 However, a divided jury failed to reach a verdict on two separate occasions, prompting Deters’ announcement that the County would not try the case a third time.

 Following a violent 2021 Fourth of July weekend in Cincinnati, which included a shooting at a downtown park, Deters announced that the office would no longer offer plea bargains in any cases involving gun violence or possession of illegal firearms.
 He added, “People must be held accountable for their choices.
 As a community, we must stand together and say ‘enough is enough.’”

+Ohio Supreme Court

+In late 2022, Governor Mike DeWine appointed Deters to the Ohio Supreme Court.
+He was sworn in on January 7, 2023, as the 163rd justice of the court.
 In February 2023, Xavier University announced that Deters would be serving as their inaugural Justice in Residence, an unpaid, voluntary position intended to engage students in dialogue as well as to mentor students interested in pursuing careers in law.